Heiki Sorge

-Heiki Sorge (born on 3 November 1974 in Tartu) is an Estonian badminton player and coach.
+Heiki Sorge (born 3 November 1974 in Tartu) is an Estonian badminton player and coach.

 In 2002 he graduated from the University of Tartu in physical education.

 From 1996 until 2002, he participated 4 times on European Championships.
 Between 1993 and 2008, he become 21-times Estonian champion in different badminton disciplines.
 From 1993 until 2006, he was a member of Estonian national badminton team.